DanielOaks/BA-4chan-thread-archiver/README.rst

 ---------

 1. Install Python on your computer.
 On Linux, Python is almost always preinstalled.
-2. We also need to install the Pip package manager, to download all the dependencies.
+2. We also need to install the Pip package manager, to download all the dependencies, and Requests, a needed library.
+For an Ubuntu/Debian system, use the following commands:

 ::

-    easy_install pip
+    sudo apt-get install python3-pip python3-requests
-    pip install BA-4chan-thread-archiver
+    sudo pip install BA-4chan-thread-archiver

 3. Navigate your terminal to the folder you wish to save the threads into, and run the command below to download an entire thread. (you may also manually specify a path, using the **--path=** argument)